-The main result of this paper is to address in a precise and detailed way the boundary actions for extended supergravity and higher spin W_3 gravity in three dimensions in the presence of non-trivial bulk holonomies.
-We provide the complete analysis where the topology of the manifold is $\mathbb{R} \times S^1 \times [0, 1]$.
-The spatial surfaces with the annulus topology $S^1 \times [0, 1]$ are then describing an AdS3 space with two boundaries.
+The main result of this paper is to address in a precise and detailed way the boundary actions for extended supergravity and higher spin $W_3$ gravity in three dimensions in the presence of non-trivial bulk holonomies.
+We provide the complete analysis where the topology of the manifold is $\mathbb{R} \times S^1 \times [0,1]$ .
+The spatial surfaces with the annulus topology $S^1 \times [0,1]$ are then describing an AdS3 space with two boundaries.
 Even though we discuss the details for this case, the extension to the topologies with more boundaries is straightforward.

-Similar to three dimensional Chern-Simons pure gravity, the boundary actions both for extended supergravity and higher spin W_3 gravity are written in terms of two free chiral theories living on each boundary, coupled through the zero modes of bulk holonomy which constitutes global degrees of freedom.
+Similar to three dimensional Chern-Simons pure gravity, the boundary actions both for extended supergravity and higher spin $W_3$ gravity are written in terms of two free chiral theories living on each boundary, coupled through the zero modes of bulk holonomy which constitutes global degrees of freedom.
 These so-called Wilson lines are stretched between the boundaries and can be considered as the wormholes in the bulk.
 This is indeed the reason that the Hilbert space of the quantized boundary field theory is not just a cross product of the states on two boundaries, the so called factorization problem in gravity.

 The novelty of this work is that we are able to write down the boundary action, including the boundary Hamiltonian, as a generalization of the Schwarzian action in the cases where the asymptotic symmetry algebra is non-linear.
 In this situation, the prescription of writing the geometric action based on the coadjoint representation is no more accessible.
 The action on the boundary must be seen as the action on the symplectic leaves of a Poisson manifold of the corresponding Poisson algebra of the phase space variables.
-The Hamiltonian reduction in each case will result in the action on the symplectic leaves are coadjoint orbits and the result coincides with the geometric action on the coadjoint orbits.
+The Hamiltonian reduction in each case will result in the action on the symplectic leaves.
+In the case that the asymptotic symmetry algebra is linear, the symplectic leaves are coadjoint orbits and the result coincides with the geometric action on the coadjoint orbits.
 Moreover, we discussed the invariance of the boundary actions in each case.
-The action is invariant under Diff $(S^{1|1})/S^1$ and Diff $(S^{2|2})/S^1 \times S^1$ for $\mathcal{N} = 1$ and $\mathcal{N} = 2$ AdS3 supergravity respectively.
-The boundary actions of the W_3 gravity were also shown to be invariant under Diff $(RP^2)/S^1 \times S^1$.
+The action is invariant under Diff(S1|1)/S and Diff(S2|2)/S × S for $\mathcal{N} = 1$ and $\mathcal{N} = 2$ AdS3 supergravity respectively.
+The boundary actions of the $W_3$ gravity were also shown to be invariant under Diff(RP)/S × S.

-Recent studies pointed to the crucial role of the Schwarzian action in the computation of the partition functions of 2D and 3D gravity, see [31] and references therein.
+Recent studies pointed to the crucial role of the Schwarzian action in the computation of the partition functions of 2D and 3D gravity, see [32] and references therein.
 It would be interesting to compute partition functions for the Schwarzian actions obtained in this work.
 The advantage here is that not only these actions control the solution space via the (constant) holonomies, but also they contain information on global degrees of freedoms related to the bulk holonomy.
 These holonomies must be then considered as dynamical degrees of freedom that have to be varied in the action.
 They also appear in the measure of the partition function and must be integrated over.
 This matches with the expectation that in obtaining the partition function of a quantum theory of gravity by performing a path integral on a classical theory one expects to sum over all the solutions in the solution space of the theory.
 This line of thought will be pursued elsewhere.